About Molecular Biology

 Molecular biology is a key part of leading-edge fields such as biotechnology, pharmaceutical development, and medical and clinical diagnostics.
 With a molecular biology degree from California University of Pennsylvania, you’ll be prepared for a research career in these exciting fields, or ready to enter graduate-level programs in medicine, dentistry, pharmacy or the life sciences.

 Molecular biologists explore the structure and function of biological molecules – how molecules such as DNA and proteins work.
-These experts also employ techniques for isolating, studying and manipulating biological molecules, and apply those skills to research in areas such as DNA editing and creation of genetically modified organisms.
+These experts employ techniques for isolating, studying and manipulating biological molecules, and apply those skills to research in areas such as vaccine development, DNA editing and creation of genetically modified organisms.

 As a molecular biology major at Cal U, you’ll gain the knowledge and technical skills to embark on a career that probes the building blocks of life.